goFrendiAsgard/zaruba/README.md

 * Run tasks in parallels.
 * Generate new tasks.

-There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to fulfill those behavior.
+There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to achieve those goals.
 To see list of available tasks, you can run `zaruba please`.

 ## 🔍 Example